gatsbyjs/gatsby/docs/docs/deploying-to-aws-amplify.md

 ## References:

 - [Publishing Your Next Gatsby Site to AWS With AWS Amplify](/blog/2018-08-24-gatsby-aws-hosting/)
-- If you want more control over hosting on AWS you can also [deploy your Gatsby.js Site to AWS S3](/docs/deploying-to-s3-cloudfront/).
+- If you want more control over hosting on AWS you can also [deploy your Gatsby Site to AWS S3](/docs/deploying-to-s3-cloudfront/).

 ### More resources